 From protest songs to revolutionary anthems

-Protesters of the Arab Spring are realising the power of music, and finding their voices in styles from folk to hip hop.
+Protesters of the Arab Spring are realizing the power of music, and finding their voices in styles from folk to hip hop.

 Arab hip hop has become one of the defining cultural motifs of the revolts of the last eight months’ [GALLO/GETTY]